Which place is cheaper, Koh Tao or Bali?

 In Koh Tao, it's very sunny this time of the year.
 In the winter, Bali often gets less sunshine than Koh Tao.
 Bali gets 170 hours of sunny skies this time of year, while Koh Tao receives 255 hours of full sun.

 In January, Bali is generally a little warmer than Koh Tao.
-Temperatures in Bali average around 26°C (79°F), and Koh Tao stays around 22°C (72°F).
+Daily temperatures in Bali average around 26°C (79°F), and Koh Tao fluctuates around 22°C (72°F).

 The spring attracts plenty of travelers to both Bali and Koh Tao.
-The warm tropical climate attracts visitors to Bali throughout the year.
-The warm tropical climate attracts visitors to Koh Tao throughout the year.
+Warm weather and sunshine bring visitors to Bali year-round.
+Koh Tao attracts visitors year-round for its warm weather and sunny climate.

 April to September in Bali is the dry season.
 February to June in Koh Tao is the dry season.
 In April, Bali usually receives around the same amount of rain as Koh Tao.
 Bali gets 70 mm (2.8 in) of rain, while Koh Tao receives 74 mm (2.9 in) of rain each month for the spring.